Always a special day

 Today is a special day here in Australia.

 We commemorate ANZAC Day on 25 April each year with ceremonies, marches, the laying of wreaths, special prayers, poppies, tributes and most importantly of all, gratitude, as we thank those who have fought to save our country.
 You can read more about the meaning of ANZAC Day from the Australian War memorial site.

 The spirit of Anzac, with its qualities of courage, mateship, and sacrifice, continues to have meaning and relevance for our sense of national identity.

 We also make ANZAC biscuits.
 These biscuits came into our history during WW1.
-As they are made with oats, flour, coconut, golden syrup and no eggs are used, it gave them the ability to stay fresh for long periods of time.
+As they are made with oats, flour, coconut, golden syrup, and no eggs are used, it gives them the ability to stay fresh for long periods of time.
 They were made by wives, mothers and girl friends and were packaged up to be sent off to ANZAC soldiers fighting overseas.

 They are still a popular biscuit here and everyone knows the story behind them.
 Some like them crunchy while others like them soft – they are easy to make and are delicious.
 If you’d like the recipe just drop me a comment.

 This photo is one of my favourites from my time walking the Kokoda Track in Papua New Guinea in 2008.
 It is a photo of my husband and I at the Isurava Memorial in front of the plinth that read mateship.
 There are 4 such granite plinths, carved in stone to express what the Kokoda campaign stood for – courage, endurance, mateship and sacrifice.

 We were fortunate to spend ANZAC Day 2008 in Isurava and participated in the very moving service.
 It is one ANZAC Day I will never forget!
 (Update April 2019, my husband is again in Kokoda with a group of Tumbarumba High School students and volunteer leaders – this is his 8th time on the track.
 They had a special service planned for today).